Peach Crisp

 This peach crisp with a generous oat-pecan streusel is summer comfort food defined.

 With a generous and crunchy oat-pecan streusel and juicy peach filling, this peach crisp is the ultimate summer comfort food.
-Bonus: it’s a quick and easy to make.
+Bonus: it’s quick and easy to make.
 The only time-consuming part of the recipe is peeling the peaches.
 Serve the crisp warm from the oven topped with vanilla ice cream.
 Leftovers are delicious with your morning coffee the next day, too.
 For seasonal variations, see my fall apple pecan crisp and spring strawberry rhubarb crisp.

 Begin by making the peach filling.
 In a large bowl, combine the peaches, lemon juice, sugar, cornstarch, vanilla, and salt.